-s of CSSR Work-Out Agreement mpliant Adult:
+Terms of CSSR Work-Out Agreement Noncompliant Adult:

-Please check one of the below boxes:

 I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

-I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
-These hours include thethe most previous lease term, plus the 96 hours for the upcom hours not fulfilled in
+I, the noncompliant adult named above, agree to complete hours in the upcoming 12 month lease term.
+These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

 Below is a description of means through which I will comply with the CSSR requirement:

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

-SIGNE ED AND ATTESTED THIS DATE ·
+SIGN ED AND ATTESTED THIS DATE

-Signatu re:Head of Household Date:
+Signat ure: Head of Household Date:

-Signatu re:Noncompliant Adult, if other than Head of Household Date:
+Signat Noncompliant Adult, if other than Head of Household Date:

-Signatu re:PHA Official Date:
+ure:PHA Official Date: